Luxury safari lodge collection

 How We Select Properties

 Location within the ecosystem matters as much as the lodge itself.
 A modest property inside a private concession adjacent to a national park consistently outperforms a luxury lodge outside the reserve fence.
-Position determines game access, and game access determines the quality of the experience.
+Position determines game access.
+Game access, in turn, determines the quality of the experience.

-The guide is the most important variable of all.
+The guide is moreover the most important variable of all.
 The best operators retain their guides over many years.
-Staff turnover at a property is one of the most reliable indicators of its quality — and one of the first things we check.
+Indeed, staff turnover at a property is one of the most reliable indicators of its quality — and one of the first things we check.

 If you would like guidance on which properties suit your specific journey, we would be pleased to begin with a conversation.